 NAS & RAID Calculator

-Compare usable capacity, fault tolerance, and efficiency between RAID 6 and RAID 5 for NAS and homelab arrays.
+Compare usable TB, parity cost, and fault tolerance between RAID 6 and RAID 5 for NAS and homelab arrays.

 Comparison Notes